4.9 rating based on 350+ reviews

 6. Use silence – this has an even bigger impact online

 Silence is a great tactic to diffuse the emotion and/or people with a temper.
 Generally, people are uncomfortable with silence.
-People feel they have to fill it, and usually what they fill it with weakens their position.
-Use this knowledge in your advance in negotiations: most people can’t stand silence and are the first to fill it, very often with a concession.
-Silence also allows you thinking time, enables you to gain or regain position, and puts pressure on the other party.
+People feel they have to fill it, and usually, what they fill it with weakens their position.
+Use this knowledge your advance in negotiations: most people can’t stand silence and are the first to fill it, very often with a concession.
+Silence also allows you to think, enables you to gain or regain position, and puts pressure on the other party.

 8. Take notes during the session